According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 6.

 - (iv) cube, each of uniform mass density.

-Does the center of mass of a body necessarily lie inside the body?
+Does the centre of mass of a body necessarily lie inside the body?

 - Two particles, each of mass m and speed v, travel in opposite directions along parallel lines separated by a distance d.
 Show that the angular momentum vector of the two-particle system is the same whatever be the point about which the angular momentum is taken.

 - Torques of equal magnitude are applied to a hollow cylinder and a solid sphere, both having the same mass and radius.
 The cylinder is free to rotate about its standard axis of symmetry, and the sphere is free to rotate about an axis passing through its centre.
 Which of the two will acquire a greater angular speed after a given time?

-Students can download the system of particles and rotational motion class 11 notes Pdf below;
+Students can find details about the system of particles and rotational motion class 11 notes from this article.